Totes5706/HackTheBox/README.md

 ```

-Our scan reveals two open to dissect; port 21 (a non encrypted FTP channel) and port 80 (Web Server)/
+Our scan reveals two open ports to dissect; port 21 (a non encrypted FTP channel) and port 80 (Web Server).

-The first thing we can try is browsing the FTP directory for clues.
+The first thing we can try is to browse the FTP directory for clues.

 ```
 └─$ ftp 10.129.3.142